 We are so pleased to introduce you to the kick ass, talented, and down right adorable Deena Selbak of D. Selbak Photography!
-The featured images are recent photos of Deena herself.
-Love seeing her on the other side of the camera!
+She is wildly good at what she does and is incredibly fun to be around.
+She is good people!
 Read on to learn more about her and her awesome local photography business.
 We love her and you will too!

 Where are you originally from?
 And how long have you been in Portland?